tmtsoftware/icd/README.md

 Importing ICD-Model-Files from GitHub into the ICD Database with Version History
 --------------------------------------------------------------------------------

-Using the icd-ingest.sh script in this directory you can import all of the subsystem model files from the [ICD-Model-Files](https://github.com/tmtsoftware/ICD-Model-Files) GitHub repository into a local MongoDB database for use with the icd tools.
-For this to work, you must have installed the icd software (run the install.sh script in this project).
-The icd-ingest.sh script assumes the default install directory:
+Using the [icd-git](icd-git) command line application you can import all of the subsystem model files from the [ICD-Model-Files](https://github.com/tmtsoftware/ICD-Model-Files) GitHub repositories into a local MongoDB database for use with the icd tools.
+For this to work, you must have installed the icd software (run the install.sh script in this project) and MongoDB must be running.
+The install.sh script installs to the ../install_icd directory.
-../install_icd.
-MongoDB must be running and a recent version of git must be installed.

-Warning: The icd-ingest.sh script will delete the current contents of the ICD database before ingesting the files from the repository.
+Warning: The icd-git app will delete the current contents of the ICD database before ingesting the files from the repository.

-The icd software looks for release tags in the Git submodules.
+The icd software looks for release tags in the Git subsystem repoistories.
 Git subsystem releases should have names like "v1.0", "v1.2", "v2.0", etc.
 These then translate into published versions in the ICD database: "1.0", "1.1", "2.0".